davepinch/pinchy.cc/content/topics/miscellanea/will-no-one-rid-me-of-this-turbulent-priest/en.wikipedia.org.snippet-origin-4-2.md

 type: snippet
 url: /en.wikipedia.org/wiki/Will_no_one_rid_me_of_this_turbulent_priest/origin-4-2/
 tags:
-  - Chronicle of the Kings of England
+  - Will no one rid me of this turbulent priest?
+  - Jean Anouilh
+  - Becket
 ---